 - Storyboarding and concept development

-- Research creative approach
+- Research creative concepts, visual approach, camera techniques

 - Sourcing locations, venues, casting models, actors, dancers, make up artists.